Call us: +44 (0)1227 789 649 - Monday to Friday 9am to 5pm

 Learn how to grow delicious, fresh, healthy vegetables simply at home with our Home Vegetable Growing Online Course

-You will learn such things as how to build a veggie garden, cultivation and planting, the main vegetables, how to make compost, pest, disease and weed control, hydroponic and greenhouse growing, herbs and uncommon vegetable varieties, watering and irrigation systems, harvesting, storing and using vegetables.
+This course will help you learn such things as: how to build a veggie garden, understand the principles of cultivation and planting, the main vegetables to plant, how to construct compost storage, gain knowledge of pests diseases and weed control, hydroponic versus greenhouse growing, herbs and uncommon vegetable varieties, watering and irrigation systems, harvesting, storing and using vegetables.

 Lesson Structure: Home Vegetable Growing AHT102